Albert Einstein: Einstein as an inventor

 In 1926, Einstein and his former student Leó Szilárd co-invented (and in 1930, patented) the Einstein refrigerator.
 This absorption refrigerator was then revolutionary for having no moving parts and using only heat as an input.
-On 11 November 1930, was awarded to Einstein and Leó Szilárd for the refrigerator.
+On 11 November 1930, U.S. patent 1,781,541 was awarded to Einstein and Leó Szilárd for the refrigerator.
 Their invention was not immediately put into commercial production, but the most promising of their patents were acquired by the Swedish company Electrolux.
 (Note: In September 2008, it was reported that Malcolm McCulloch of Oxford University was heading a three-year project to develop more robust appliances that could be used in locales lacking electricity, and that his team had completed a prototype Einstein refrigerator.
 He was quoted as saying that improving the design and changing the types of gases used might allow the design's efficiency to be quadrupled.)

 Einstein also invented an electromagnetic pump, sound reproduction device, and several other household devices.